 The cheapest option to reach downtown Osaka from the Osaka Airport is to take the Monorail and then train.

 From the airport, take the monorail just two stops to Senri-Chuo Station and from here change to the Kita Osaka Kyuko / Midosuji line.
 The other option is to take the Monorail to Hotarugaike Station and then take the Hanku-Takarazuka Line.
 From here, you can get off at the stop that is closest to your accommodation.
-The entire trip only takes around 35 minutes (depending on the location of your accommodation) and costs around ¥430-760 (A$5.80 to $10.25) per person, depending on which line you choose and where you depart the train.
+The entire trip only takes around 35 minutes (depending on the location of your accommodation) and costs around ¥430-760 (approx. $5 to $9 AUD) per person, depending on which line you choose and where you depart the train.

 The Limousine Bus stops at both terminal 1 and 2 at the airport and takes passengers to a range of drop off points in Osaka including the Bay Area.
 Note that the bus doesn’t stop at all hotels and so you may need to take additional transportation from drop off to reach your hotel.
 Click here to find out more about departure time and drop off points.